You are currently viewing The Power of CSS3 Animation: Creating a Flying Plane with Parallax Effect

 3. How It Works

-• Clouds: Two separate cloud layers move at different speeds (60s and 120s) to simulate parallax depth.
+• Clouds: Two independent cloud layers move at different speeds (60 seconds and 120 seconds) to create a parallax effect.

-• Plane: A fixed image that gently floats up and down with the planeFloat animation.
+• Plane: A stationary image that gently rises and falls through the planeFloat animation.

-• Mountains: The slowest moving element, reinforcing the depth of the scene.
+• Mountains: The slowest moving element, which further emphasizes the depth of the scene.

-• Transparency: Clouds use opacity to allow the sky to show through, making the effect more natural.
+• Transparency: The clouds utilize opacity to let the sky show through, enhancing the natural feel of the experience.

 4. Result

-When you open this in a browser with clouds.pngplane.png, and mountains.png (transparent PNGs), you’ll see:
+Upon opening this in a browser with the images clouds.png, plane.png, and mountains.png (transparent PNGs), you will observe:

-• A plane gently flying across the screen,
+• A plane smoothly traversing across the screen,

 All done purely with CSS3 animations — no JavaScript required!